-Once you’ve determined your risk profile, it’s time to consider your Investment Objective.
+Once you’ve determined your risk profile, it’s time to go to Part 2 wherein we will consider your Investment Objective.

 There are four (4) investment objectives for a typical investor.
 We explain them below.